Embroidery is a timeless craft that transcends cultures and geography, having been found as early as the 30,000 BC in Russia, 3500 BC in China…

 Tsuru Bride, aka Meghan Willis, celebrates women’s strength and sexuality through her work.
 “I explore the art of undressing, movement, and sensuality through embroidery,” she writes.
 “I aim to tempt the viewer to follow the delicate stitching that caresses the bodies I reveal through thread.”
 This particular piece utilizes painted leather appliqué to create an intriguing optical illusion that leaves us anxious to know more.

-All images © respective artists and studios.
+Images © respective artists and studios.